yottaawesome/sspi-playground/README.md

 ## Introduction

-This repo is for experimenting with Microsoft's [Secure Services Provider Interface](https://learn.microsoft.com/en-us/windows/win32/secauthn/sspi).
-In particular, it was created to consolidate experimental code from two different repositories for eaier reference and code consolidation.
+This repo is for experimenting with Microsoft's [Secure Services Provider Interface](https://learn.microsoft.com/en-us/windows/win32/secauthn/sspi) (SSPI).
+In particular, it was created to consolidate experimental code from two different repositories for easier reference and code consolidation.
 This consolidation is particularly important, as SSPI samples online are few and very dated.

 ## Additional resources